Computing the matrix exponential and the Cholesky factor of a related finite horizon Gramian: Introduction

-Norm bounds on $2^{-s} A$ are obtained which guarantee that the relative errors in the perturbed data to $\mathcal{G}$ are bounded by unit roundoff in the supremum norm.
+Norm bounds on $2^{-s} A$ are obtained which guarantee that the relative errors in the perturbed data $\Delta A$ and $\Delta B$ are bounded by unit round-off in the induced supremum norm.
 The norm of $B$ turns out to be irrelevant for the backward errors.
+Additionally, the relative condition number of $\mathcal{G}$ is estimated, thus giving an estimate of the relative forward error \cite[Section 3]{Higham2008}.

 As the algorithm closely resembles the classical scaling and squaring algorithm with Pad\'e approximants, it is expected to be appropriate to use under the same circumstances.
 This is not only corroborated by the error analysis but also through numerical experiments.

-The proposed algorithm and the analysis informing its design has been implemented in the Julia programming language \citep{Bezanson2017}.
+The proposed algorithm and the analysis informing its design has been implemented in the Julia programming language \cite{Bezanson2017}.
 The resulting software package, FiniteHorizonGramians.jl\footnote{ \url{https://github.com/filtron/FiniteHorizonGramians.jl}. }, is released under the MIT license.

 The rest of the article is organized as follows.
 This section concludes with a discussion on related work.
 The main ideas behind the algorithm construction are established in Section~\ref{sec:algorithm-sketch}.
-In Section~\ref{sec:error-analysis}, an error analysis is established and in Section~\ref{sec:rank} the rank properties of the approximated Gramian in relation to the true Gramian are discussed.
-The final algorithm design is settled in Section~\ref{sec:algorithm_desgin}, where numerical experiments are also carried out, and concluding remarks are given in Section~\ref{sec:conclusion}.
+In Section~\ref{sec:backward-error-analysis}, a backward error analysis is presented, which is complemented by a forward error analysis based on relative condition number estimates in Section~\ref{sec:forward-error-analysis}.
+The rank properties of the approximated Gramian in relation to the true Gramian are discussed in Section~\ref{sec:rank}.
+The final algorithm design is settled in Section~\ref{sec:algorithm_design}, followed by several numerical experiments in Section~\ref{sec:experiments}.
+Concluding remarks are given in Section~\ref{sec:conclusion}.